mo-dhia/storio/readme.md

 # Storio

-A lightweight, efficient state management solution for React applications with zero dependencies beyond React itself.
-Storio provides a simple and intuitive API for managing global state without the complexity of contexts or additional dependencies.
+A lightweight, efficient state management solution for React with zero dependencies beyond React itself.
+Storio gives you the simplicity of Zustand with the predictability of useSyncExternalStore, without providers, contexts, or boilerplate.

+Why choose Storio over Zustand or Redux?

+- ⚖️ Zero overhead: No providers, no context, no middleware layer — just a tiny hook-based store
+- 🧩 Drop‑in simplicity: API mirrors the mental model of Zustand’s create, but even smaller
+- ⚡ Selective re-renders: Components only update when the selected slice changes
+- 🔍 Deep equality guard: Built-in deep comparison prevents unnecessary updates out of the box
+- 🧠 Predictable by design: Powered by useSyncExternalStore for React‑official subscription semantics and SSR safety
+- 📦 Zero dependencies: Only react as a peer dependency

 ## Features